sysrepo/sysrepo/README.md

 ### Documentation

-The library documentation is available online ([docs](http://www.sysrepo.org/static/doc/html/), note that it does not have to be completely up-to-date) or can be generated locally from the source code using Doxygen tool:
+The library documentation is available online ([docs](https://netopeer.liberouter.org/doc/sysrepo/)), or can be generated locally from the source code using Doxygen tool:
 ```
 $ make doc
 $ google-chrome ../doc/html/index.html